rust-lang/rust/doc/rust.md

 [Vector](#vector-types)-typed expressions can be indexed by writing a square-bracket-enclosed expression (the index) after them.
-When the vector is mutable, the resulting _lval_ can be assigned to.
+When the vector is mutable, the resulting [lvalue](#lvalues-rvalues-and-temporaries) can be assigned to.

 Indices are zero-based, and may be of any integral type.
 Vector access is bounds-checked at run-time.
 When the check fails, it will put the